The Bunker (2001 film): Plot

-In late 1944, the remnants of a platoon of Panzergrenadiers from the Großdeutschland Division are caught in an ambush by American troops.
-As they retreat, Private Hugo Engels is killed and the platoon finds a bunker occupied by Privates Mirus (John Carlisle) and Neumann (Andrew-Lee Potts) who have orders to defend it.
-Corporal Schenke confronts Sergeant Heydrich about not counter-attacking.
+In late 1944, the remnants of a platoon of Panzergrenadiers are caught in an ambush by American troops.
+As they retreat, Private Hugo Engels is killed and the platoon finds a bunker occupied by Privates Heinrich Mirus (John Carlisle) and Michael Neumann (Andrew-Lee Potts) who have orders to defend it.
+Corporal Otto Schenke confronts Sergeant Theobald Heydrich about not counter-attacking.
 Mirus relates the history of the area, where victims of the Black Plague were massacred on the orders of a stranger who influenced the townspeople to turn against one another.

 During the night, tunnels are discovered beneath the bunker.
-Corporal Schenke (Andrew Tiernan) wants to explore them but Lieutenant Krupp (Simon Kunz) refuses.
-Mirus sneaks into the tunnels and a curious Private First Class Kreuzmann (Eddie Marsan) follows him.
+Corporal Schenke (Andrew Tiernan) wants to explore them but Lieutenant Hercule Krupp (Simon Kunz) refuses.
+Mirus sneaks into the tunnels and a curious Private First Class Wolfgang Kreuzmann (Eddie Marsan) follows him.
 When they are discovered missing, Krupp believes they've deserted and orders a pursuit.
 Neumann is caught and reveals that Mirus had been using the tunnels as private property for several weeks while concealing his specific activities in them.
-Corporal Baumann (Jason Flemyng) discovers plans for the complex while Corporal Ebert (Jack Davenport) finds a warning sign.
+Corporal Bruno Baumann (Jason Flemyng) discovers plans for the complex while Corporal Tobias Ebert (Jack Davenport) finds a warning sign.
 Ebert also discovers a mine shaft where he is attacked from behind by a silhouetted figure resembling Kreuzmann.

 Baumann concludes there are Americans in the tunnels, and uses a generator to turn lights on in the complex.
 Krupp asks Mirus to explain the mysterious activities but is interrupted by machine gun fire in the bunker.
 Rejoining the platoon, they discover they had been firing at nothing.
 Cut phone lines convince them Americans are in the tunnels.
 The platoon splits up and searches the complex.
 Mirus reveals his belief that his dead son is talking to him about the tunnels.
 Schenke and Krupp's search discovers Ebert's body.
 Another group discovers a mass grave and Kreuzmann is found catatonic and incoherent.
 Kreuzmann breaks away from the group and runs into Krupp and Schenke as they continue their exploration.
 Startled, Schenke and Krupp shoot him dead, in the process creating a collapse that kills Krupp.